 The bathroom is a prime candidate for installing radiant heating products, below we investigate all of the options available to the homeowner:

 Cold ceramic tile or stone floors can be at their most unforgiving early in the morning, which often will coincide with the exact time that you wish to use your bathroom.
 Most people have been through having to tip toe through their bathroom in order to reach the safety of the shower without experiencing too much of the searing pain brought on by the cold floor.
 Installing floor warming can change that and can replace the pain and irritation with luxury and comfort.
-Whether you choose to use either an electric or water based system (see our Electric vs Hydronic section in order to find which method is the most suited to your needs) floor warming systems are an excellent way both to add comfort for yourself whilst simultaneously adding value to the sell on rate of your property.
+Whether you choose to use either an electric or water based system (see our Electric vs Hydronic section in order to find which method is the most suited to your needs) floor warming systems are an excellent way both to add comfort for yourself while simultaneously adding value to the resale of your property.

 A great addition to every heated floor is a programmable thermostat, having one of these will allow you to set the time that you wish the floor to begin heating and the time for it to turn itself off, saving both money and energy usage.
-As the average tile floor will take anywhere from 40 minutes to 1 hours to heat thoroughly it's recommended that you programme your thermostat to switch on an hour before you are due to wake up, perhaps switching off while you are at work, and then on again an hour before you get home.
-Depending on the model of your thermostat floor warming systems can give you the ability to choose the heat that suits you best to the exact degree.
+As the average tile floor will take anywhere from 40 minutes to 1 hour to heat thoroughly it's recommended that you program your thermostat to switch on an hour before you are due to wake up, perhaps switching off while you are at work, and then on again an hour before you get home.
+Depending on the model of your thermostat, floor warming systems can give you the ability to choose the heat that suits you best to the exact degree.

 While hydronic floor warming will consist of heated water in pipes below your floor, and should you wish for a more in depth explanation try visiting our hydronic section, electric floor warming will typically come in easy to install mesh rolls.
 The mesh acts as a guide as woven into it is the heating element and it travels along the mesh looping in an 's' shape always maintaining a 2" gap from itself to ensure the most even distribution possible with no hot spots.
 If you are interested in purchasing electric floor heating or would like a free quote to help you understand the pricing options available to you then visit the WarmlyYours Pricing Area.

 The technology behind floor heating systems can actually be adapted to heat your shower, rather than using the 120 volt or 240 volt systems, it's now possible to run on 24 volts and still enjoy the luxury of warm tile in your shower.
 These are particularly effective if you have a seated shower or a large area to warm.
-Again, like it's floor warming counterparts, many different types of thermostats can be purchased which will control your heating levels from anywhere from a general on or off motion to being able to specify the precise temperature that you require.
+Again, like its floor warming counterparts, many different types of thermostats can be purchased which will control your heating levels anywhere from a general on or off motion to being able to specify the precise temperature that you require.

 Mirror defoggers can be useful regardless of age or gender, every man knows the frustration of attempting to shave in a steamed up mirror and every woman knows the impracticalities of trying to apply her makeup in front of one.
 Electric mirror defoggers are the perfect solution for both problems, they're easy to install, come in a multitude of shapes and sizes, and are relatively inexpensive.